-The guerilla marketing tactic known as “bandit signs” has gained notoriety over the years as both an innovative and controversial method for advertising in the real estate industry.
-Similar to billboards, these marketing signs, which consist of text on corrugated plastic secured to grassy yards by stake, offer unique advantages for real estate investors, including generating a wide array of exposure.
+The use of bandit signs is a guerrilla marketing tactic that has gained notoriety over the years as both an innovative and controversial method for advertising in the real estate industry.
+Like billboards, these marketing signs, which consist of text on corrugated plastic secured to grassy yards by stake, offer unique advantages for real estate investors, including generating a wide array of exposure.

 However, there is a lot more to running a proper bandit sign campaign than simply sticking some signs up in your local community; you need to approach them with a well-devised plan.
 Neglecting to do so could result in a costly mistake.